viktorpm/glyci_analysis/README.md

-This repository contains tha analysis for the Glyci project.
+This repository contains the analysis for the Glyci project.

 ### Folder strucutre
   -  `data` :